MFA Types Compared: TOTP, Push, SMS, Hardware Keys, and More

 Email-Based MFA

-If your email is compromised, MFA via email offers no protection.
-Creates circular dependency.
+If your email is compromised, MFA via email offers no additional protection.
+It creates a circular dependency where the same credential protects itself.

 Red Flags in MFA Deployment